Breast Cancer

 Breast self-exam (BSE) uses observation and self-exam for detecting breast abnormalities.
 Its value has produced diverse opinions about its effectiveness.
 Oncologists at Johns Hopkins state that BSE detects almost 40% of all breast cancers, while the Mayo Clinic states BSE is not shown to be effective in detecting or improving survival for women with breast cancer.

-Another approach, recommended by the Gynecology Association of Specialists also doesn’t support BSE but recommends being observant of any change in breast size, pain, or contours instead of follow-up evaluation, by a specialist, when identified.
-Other concerning signs of persistent breast pain, any skin puckering or a dimpling appearance, a breast lump or fullness in the breast or armpit, changes in the nipple with soreness, discharge, retraction or inversion, redness, swelling, warmth, or heat in the breasts also suggest signs of early breast cancer until proven otherwise.
+Another approach, recommended by the Gynecology Association of Specialists also doesn’t support BSE but recommends being observant of any change in breast size, pain, or contours with follow-up evaluation, by a specialist, when identified.
+Other concerning signs of persistent breast pain, any skin puckering or a dimpling appearance, a breast lump or fullness in the breast or armpit, changes in the nipple with soreness, discharge, retraction or inversion, redness, swelling, warmth, or heat in the breast.
+These suggest signs of early breast cancer until proven otherwise.

 Liquid Biopsy